Timsel1/Modular-Arcade-Karts/README.md

 #### Raycast Distance
 Sets the length of the raycast used to check if the kart is grounded, increase size until grounded is true.

+### Custom Kart Logic
+To create custom kart logic the "BasicKart" script can be used as a starting point, any logic can be added to this script to create custom logic for your own kart.
+So to create a new completely custom kart these are the steps you would need to follow:
+- Create a c# script
+- Make sure to inherit from BaseKart
+- When you need to use Awake(), Start(), OnDestroy() or Update(), make sure to start the method with "base.MethodName();"
+- Add your own code

+Standard kart stats can still be edited with the scriptable objects you make.